-Additional connectivity includes an RJ45 ethernet port and 4 x USB 3.0 port, one of them for upstream and the rest are downstream.
-While most of the monitor’s speakers are 2-3W, Philips included a bit powerful 2 x 5W speakers that deliver a fair sound level.
+Additional connectivity includes an RJ45 ethernet port and 4 x USB 3.0 ports, one of them for upstream and the rest are downstream.
+While most of the monitor’s speakers are 2-3W, Philips included a bit more powerful 2 x 5W speakers that deliver a fair sound level.
 There is a 3.5mm audio I/O port to connect with external speakers and microphones.

 Like the elephant in the room, Brilliance 499P9H also has a button layout for OSD navigation, not the smartest way to change OSD settings.
-A directional joystick would make sense instead of the traditional multiple button layout.
+A directional joystick would make sense instead of the traditional multiple-button layout.

 Image Quality and Performance: The Brilliance 499P9H offers a massive dual QHD 5120 x 1440 pixel resolution.
 Based on a VA panel, this monitor’s 10bit (8bit+FRC) processing delivers 1.07b colors and 109 PPI pixel density that produces very sharp detailed imagery.